Special hazard fire suppression systems

-Special hazards are defined by the critical nature of an operation or how easily the protected items or functions can be replaced.
+Special hazard fires are defined by the critical nature of an operation or how easily the protected items or functions can be replaced.
 To determine if you need a special hazards fire suppression system, start by asking these questions:

 - Can the items be replaced?